benowino7/newslist/README.md

 # News Highlights
-Thisis an Independent project for Moringa Core, created on feb 1 2019
+This is an Independent project for Moringa Core, created on feb 1 2019

 ## Description

-News Highlights is a web application that will help users list and preview news articles from various sources.
-It is a web application that is meant to catch up hard workers on current affairs happening all over the world.
+  A News highliting programe which displays different headlines and is also a web application that will help users list and preview news articles from various sources. one can easily to catch up hard workers on current affairs happening all over the world.

 ## Features
 - The home page allows users to see various news sources sorted based on categories and select their preference.